Healthy Animals

 Our Assurance And Collaboration.

 We invite external third-party oversight and verification of business policy, practice and performance, to provide confidence to our stakeholders.
 Due to the fragmented nature of our supply chains, we alone cannot drive change and we work with producers, processors, customers and trade bodies to improve the sustainable sourcing of livestock and to encourage the transition to more sustainable practices.
-Key platforms for collaboration include Origin Green, Meat Industry Ireland, BMPA, AHDB, ERBS, UKSCP and WRAP’s Meat in a Net Zero World.
+Key platforms for collaboration include Origin Green, Meat Industry Ireland, BMPA, AHDB, ERBS, WRAP and the Food Data Transparency Partnership.

 DM_Logo_3